 Purpose and Needs for Load Profiles and Annual Validation

-While the vast deployment of AMS meters and its interval data provide arguably the most accurate usage profiling, interval data is currently not readily accessible to all market participants.
+While the vast deployment of AMS meters and its interval data provide arguably the most accurate usage profiling, interval data is currently not easily accessible to non-Retail Electric Providers (REPs) of record.
 As such, Load Profiles and the Annual Validation process (Protocol 18.4.3.1) continue to benefit the market for a number of reasons outlined below.
+Estimated annual cost to support Annual Validation is also below.

 Pricing